Using Chains with Coverage

 6. Click OK to close the Select Object dialog box.

-Choosing the Chain object's third connection
+Choosing the Chain's third connection

 1. Select the second connection in the Connections list.